Nepex/poll-runner/README.md

 3.)
 Use poll management tools to create/send polls

 4.)
-Log into user accounts, take polls
+Log into user accounts, take polls (or use poll links from emails)

 5.)
 Log back into admin to view results